skip to main content

 Wired or wireless: Which do you use to set up a router?

 That’s your call, but a wired connection from a desktop or laptop is best for standalone routers.
 There’s no chance of a disconnect, which could disrupt the setup process, if you use an Ethernet connection.
-Mesh systems require mobile devices and Bluetooth to set up.
+Most mesh systems require mobile devices and Bluetooth to set up.

 Base of ASUS RT-AX68U router